AljoschaK/Data_Cleaning_Project_Assignment/CodeBook.md

 * all_data: Data Frame with combined data of training and test data

-* mean_and_stdv: Data Frame based on all_data, but filtered by regex to contain only columns of which the name contains either *mean()* or *std()*
+* mean_and_stdv: Data Frame based on all_data, but filtered by regex to contain only columns of which the name contains either *mean()* or *std()*.
-*Note: There are more column names with the word mean but i read the objective to use only columns that are the actual mean and stdev of one measure category.
+*Note: There are more column names with the word mean but I read the task as to use only columns that are the actual mean and stdev of one measure category.
 There are more than one solution, I guess.
 I did not use them on purpose.*

 * data_with_activity_ID: Data Frame based on mean_and_stdv, but with additional column containing the activity label ID of each row